govuk-one-login/mobile-ios-pipelines/README.md

 - Upload results to SonarCloud
 - Ensure that SonarCloud results pass to required level

-If used as part of a merge workflow, the pipeline will:
+If the GitHub Action was triggered by a different action, such as a merge or workflow dispatch, then the workflow will also:
 - Checkout the code
 - Select a version of Xcode to use for future steps
 - Run tests defined by the scheme
-- Upload results to SonarCloud for the main branch
+- Upload results to SonarCloud for the default branch
 - Determine the new semantic version number using conventional commits
 - Create a new release for the repo with the semantic version